 War of the Worlds by H.G.
 Wells

 A science-fiction classic.
 Earth is being watched by an advanced and clever alien race.
-It’s only a matter of time before they pick a moment to conquer all mankind.
+It’s only a matter of time before they pick a moment to conquer all humankind.

 Science fiction